cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 ..
    @Question: Assume above behavior is same in OOTC.
 Please confirm?

-OOTCcannot distinguish a guest VM that was shut down by the user (such as with the “shutdown” command in Linux) from a VM that shut down unexpectedly.
+OOTC cannot distinguish a guest VM that was shut down by the user (such as with the “shutdown” command in Linux) from a VM that shut down unexpectedly.
 If an HA-enabled VM is shut down from inside the VM, OOTC will restart it.
 To shut down an HA-enabled VM, you must go